Skip to content

 Endpoint Method Purpose

-/internal/sync/metadata GET Export metadata snapshot for joiners
+/internal/sync/metadata GET Metadata snapshot for joiners

 Raft endpoints